Quick! Name two really influential scrolling brawlers!

 Er, watch this space.
 We're working on it.

 Finally, P.O.W. - Prisoners of War fanart.

-One of my Twitter friends, @supcat (also known as Slonie) is an awesome dude.
+One of my Twitter friends, @supcat is an awesome dude.
 A real Shock Trooper, you know?

-He actually drew fanart of Codename Snake from this game high-kicking the fuck out of everything.
+He actually drew fanart of Codename: Snake from this game high-kicking everything he sees.

 Including two helicopters.
 Because fuck helicopters.

 Click to embiggen and take in their glory.
-This is art, sir (based on a fairly successful late-80s arcade game- the best kind of art)
+This is art, sir (based on a late-80s arcade game- the best kind of art)

-If I were a crazier man, I'd do a whole feature on SNK's brawlers...
+If I were living a more dangerous life, I'd do a whole feature on SNK's brawlers...
 But man, I don't hate myself that much.
 Yet.